Guides

 I reply to emails within one business day, and usually faster.
 If your request is time-sensitive, add "urgent" to your subject line so I can prioritize it.

-Email is the fastest way to reach me.
-I check messages daily, and if your photos are needed for a memorial or event, mention that in your subject line.
+WhatsApp is the best first step for urgent issues.
+I also check email daily, and if your photos are needed for a memorial or event, mention that in your message.

 Yes.
 Your uploads are private by default, and you control who can access any shared photos.
 You can also delete your data at any time.